 - Stan died on 23rd February, 1965.

-Oliver Norvell Hardy (born Norvell Hardy, January 18, 1892) was an American comic actor and one half of Laurel and Hardy, the double act that began in the era of silent films and lasted from 1927 to 1951.
+Oliver Norvell Hardy (born Norvell Hardy, January 18, 1892) and known as Babe to his friends, was an American comic actor and one half of Laurel and Hardy, the double act that began in the era of silent films and lasted from 1927 to 1951.
+A full Oliver Hardy Biography can be found here.

 In 1925, he starred as the Tin Man in the Wizard of Oz and was in the film Yes, Yes, Nanette!, starring James Finlayson and directed by Stan Laurel.
 In 1926, Ollie was scheduled to appear in Get ‘Em Young, but he was hospitalised after being burned by a hot leg of lamb.
 Stan was again the director and was recruited to fill in.